4 Stone Buildings London Chambers

 What is your practice like now?

-I am in court roughly once a week, but this can vary.
-I have some months where I am in court multiple times a week, and other months where I am working towards a big hearing and keep a clearer diary.
-I try to make time whenever possible to take on pro bono cases through Advocate.
+I am in court roughly once every two weeks, but this can vary.
+There are times where I am in court multiple times a week, and other months where I have a clearer diary and am either working towards a bigger hearing or conducting desk-based work.

 What is the culture of chambers?